francocerino/BlockchainTracer/README.md

 ## Multipurpose

  - Upload hashes of big data files.
  - Improve reproducibility of Machine Learning models.
-There is a 'Reproducibility Crysis'.
+There is a 'reproducibility crysis'.
  - Trace NGO donations.
  - Improve supply chain traceability.
  - Save important data of scientific studies.
- - Write any text in blockchain.
+ - Any text.
  - What you want.

 ## Roadmap

- - afinar en caso de ML.
-Requerimientos para buena reproducibilidad.
+ - Fine-tune the case of ML.
+Requirements for good reproducibility.
- - que ande bien el codigo. facil para el usuario.
+ - Ensure the code works well.
+Easy for the user.
- - codigo en python para facilitar a gente tecnica, no en blockchain necesariamente.
+ - Python code to facilitate technical people, not necessarily in blockchain.
- - integracion con una blockchain evm.
+ - Integration with an EVM blockchain.
- - integracion con IPFS para datos grandes.
+ - Integration with IPFS for large data.
- - extender a otras blockchains.
+ - Extend to other blockchains.
- - extender a blockchains privadas.
+ - Extend to private blockchains.
- - frontend para masividad.
+ - Frontend for scalability.
- - code in smart contract to enhance descentralization of the code used.
+ - Code in smart contract to enhance decentralization of the code used.
- - option to create and write with a new address.
+ - Option to create and write with a new address.